 B = Bias.

-The line intercept, described by the bias, takes into account the fact that even with a null input signal (Lens = 0) the acquisition system can still give an electric output signal fundamental to the acquisition
+The line intercept, described by the bias, considers that even with a null input signal (Lens = 0), the acquisition system can still give an electric output signal fundamental to the acquisition.

-The proposed study will produce a TSM algorithm that will use a bio-optical model of analysis.
+The proposed study will produce a TSM algorithm using a bio-optical analysis model.
 The results of the field samples spectrometer will be used for comparative purposes against the laboratory Inherent Optical Properties (IOPs) analysis.
-Based on the retrieved data from these optical measures a reflectance model will be proposed.
-Remote sensing images will be corrected for atmospheric and air/water interface distortions before the TSM algorithm is applied.
+A reflectance model will be proposed based on the retrieved data from these optical measures.
+Remote sensing images will be corrected for atmospheric and air/water interface distortions before applying the TSM algorithm.
 Following these steps, a radiometric and atmospheric correction is proposed, followed by the R(0-) model applied to the produced images to determine the TSM concentration.

-The primary measure used would be the Cpk as it compares the output of a process to the specification limits by using capability indices.
-The parameter Cp can approximate if the process can produce if the process average is centered between a set limitation.
+The primary measure used would be the Cpk, as it compares the output of a process to the specification limits using capability indices.
+The parameter Cp can approximate if the process can produce if the process average is centred between a set limitation.
 The measure assumes that the process output is normally distributed.
-While Cpk approximates that the process is capable of production assuming that the process average is not centered between specific limitations.
+While Cpk approximates that the process is capable of production, assuming that the process average is not centred between specific limitations.
 The measure Cpk can be calculated using the following equation (Mhlongo et al., 2018):

 Cpk=USL- μ3σ, μ-LSL3σ

-Based on this equation, Cpk is the process capability index, and USL and LSL are the upper and lower limit for quantity under evaluation respectively.
+Based on this equation, Cpk is the process capability index, and USL and LSL are the upper and lower limits for quantity under evaluation.
 The variables are the mean value and standard deviation of the factors.